kaw393939/eaikw/src/blog/welcome.md

 ---
 layout: layouts/post.njk
 title: "How I Built This Site in 10 Hours (And What That Means for You)"
-description:
-  "You're reading this on a Swiss design system I built with AI in one evening.
+description: "You're reading this on a Swiss design system I built with AI in one evening.
 If I can do this—what can you do with AI tools in your field?"
 date: 2025-01-01
-tags: ["blog", "ai", "meta", "collaboration"]
+tags: ["blog", "AI", "meta", "collaboration", "AI productivity", "development"]
+keywords: ["AI web development", "building with AI", "AI productivity", "agentic AI", "vibe coding", "AI tools for developers", "professional development AI", "AI collaboration"]
+excerpt: "10 hours.
+45,000 words.
+Swiss design system.
+Automated testing.
+CI/CD.
+All with AI.
+If this is possible—what can you build in your field?"
 ---

 You're reading this on a Swiss design system I built with AI in one evening.